-Complainants who are employees may request that directory information on file with the University be withheld by contacting Human Resources.
-Complainants who are students may request that directory information on file with the University be withheld by contacting the Office of the Registrar.
+Complainants who are employees may request that the University faculty and staff directory information be withheld by contacting Human Resources.
+Complainants who are students may request that the student directory information be withheld by contacting the Office of the Registrar.